Gait and Motion Analysis

 Gillette operates one of the world’s busiest and most respected clinical gait and motion analysis centers.
 The James R. Gage Center for Gait and Motion Analysis is known worldwide for expertise in diagnosing and planning treatments for people who have walking and movement disorders.

-Watch Ava’s experience with gait and motion analysis at Gillette Children’s Specialty Healthcare to understand how the analysis can guide successful treatment.
+Watch Ava’s experience with gait and motion analysis at Gillette Children’s to understand how the analysis can guide successful treatment.

 Who Benefits From a Gait Analysis?

 Kids who have complex conditions and injuries are often candidates for movement analysis.
 Your child might benefit from a gait assessment if they have:

 - Brain injury and related neurotrauma.

 - Spina bifida.

 - Other neurological or orthopedic conditions.

 Although motion analysis is primarily used to understand walking problems, the technology at Gillette can document movement and muscle activity of the arms and hands.

 Kids who experience difficulty with movement often need ongoing evaluation and treatment as they transition into teens and adults.
 If you are a teen or an adult, you might have motion analysis for the first time because your condition has begun causing pain and stiffness with age.
 At Gillette, you’ll get health care tailored to your specific needs.